-The City shall retain an independent financial advisor for advice on the structuring of new debt, financial analysis of various options, including refunding opportunities, the rating review process, the marketing and marketability of City debt obligations, issuance and post-issuance services, the preparation of Official Statements and other services, as necessary.
+The City shall retain an independent financial advisor for advice on the structuring of new debt, financial analysis of various options, including refunding opportunities, the rating review process, the marketing and marketability of City debt obligations, issuance and post-issuance services, the preparation of offering documents (each, an "Official Statement") and other services, as necessary.
 The City will seek the advice of the financial advisor on an ongoing basis.
 The financial advisor will perform other services as defined by the agreement approved by the City Council.
 The financial advisor will not bid on nor underwrite any City debt issues in accordance with MSRB rules.